joulev/blog/posts/learning-next-js-part-1-how-i-started.md

 After the tutorial, I could say I understood a bit of how it works.
-Next.js could help me do automatic file-system-based routing, and that was really helpful, as I could arrange files like in the traditional HTML-CSS-JS format, compared to React's manual routers.
+Next.js could help me do automatic file-system-based routing, and that was really helpful, as I could arrange files like in the traditional HTML&ndash;CSS&ndash;JS format, compared to React's manual routers.
 (Argh!)

 Controlling document metadata was also pretty straightforward with `next/head`,